 Donaldson recommends keeping comprehensive notes about every job.
 It provides him with the tools for assessing product performance under varying conditions.
 He also uses the notes to determine the best combination of products to use on future jobs.
 Notes include everything from ambient temperature and work conditions to total time required on a job.

 In 1998, decorative concrete was a relatively new concept in the Pacific Northwest and finding employees with the skills for the job was demanding.
 Both Donaldson and Meyers realized the challenges early on.
-There are no certification standards or nationally recognized programs that train decorative concrete professionals and no way to assess individual skills.
+There is currently no national certification standards.
+Nor are there programs to train decorative concrete professionals or assess individual skills.
 This is a specialized profession that requires the careful eye of a professional painter and the technological expertise of a concrete finisher.

 “Attracting good employees requires a good company-one that is above repute in every respect and promotes doing business the right way.
 That means having proper insurance, payroll systems and providing good working conditions.
 It also means demonstrating management’s commitment to the company by rewarding employees with bonuses when there is positive growth,” says Donaldson who after an extensive search found an enthusiastic foreman and crew.

 Keeping Customers and Employees

 To keep employees with the company both Donaldson and Meyers work very hard to create and maintain an environment where employees are comfortable, working for a reputable company and remunerated well for company growth.
 “Everyone is enthusiastic about the quality of the product we deliver and motivated by the company’s progress.
 Our employees know they are an integral part of a reputable company and we recognize that our ability to build the good reputation of the company is dependent on our employees.
 At the end of every job we all stand back and breath a collective sigh-we are proud of what we accomplish as a team,” says Meyers.
 Without good employees we don’t have good business.”